logo

 Encouraging Regular Check-Ups:

 Regular medical screenings can catch abnormalities early.”
-Those at higher risk, including people with a family history of cancer, should receive periodic screenings based on their specific risks.
+Those at higher risk, including people with a family history of the disease, should receive periodic screenings based on their specific risks.

 The Importance of Early Detection in Treatment Success